gabrielelana/lambda-reverse-proxy/README.md

 ## Lambda Reverse Proxy

+HTTP reverse proxy for lambda functions.
+Use lambdas as if they were HTTP services both locally and on AWS.

 ### Why

 On AWS lambdas are easier to deploy and manage than containers if you don't have